tkuriyama/hsom/README.md

 - Euterpea 2.0.7
 - HSoM 1.0.0

-For the MIDI synthesizer, I chose [FluidSynth](http://www.fluidsynth.org/).
+[FluidSynth](http://www.fluidsynth.org/) is a synthesizer that works well with Euterpea.

 - FluidSynth 2.1.3

 `brew install fluidsynth`

-The synthesizer requires a "sound font".
-I used [this link for FluidR3 GM](https://packages.debian.org/sid/sound/fluid-soundfont-gm) and put it in `/Library/Audio/Sounds/Banks/`.
+The synthesizer requires a "sound font", such as [FluidR3 GM](https://packages.debian.org/sid/sound/fluid-soundfont-gm).
+On macOS, a logical location for the sound font is `/Library/Audio/Sounds/Banks/`.

 The sound font needs to be loaded each time FluidSynth is started (or specified as a command-line argument).
-I setup a shell alias for convenience:
+An alias can be setup for convenience:

 `alias fsynth='fluidsynth /Library/Audio/Sounds/Banks/FluidR3_GM.sf2'`